 HawkOp CLI

-hawkop is the StackHawk companion CLI — a single binary for exploring your organization’s scan results, findings, audit logs, and configuration from the terminal.
+hawkop is the StackHawk companion CLI — a single binary for exploring your organization’s scan results, findings, audit logs, and configuration from the terminal, and for taking targeted actions on them: triaging findings, tuning per-application tech flags, and linking apps to the repositories they came from.

 Where the StackHawk CLI (hawk) runs scans, hawkop operates on the results of those scans and everything else available through the StackHawk platform.
 It wraps the StackHawk API with human-readable tables, JSON output for scripts, response caching, and shell completions.